-The Subproject will involve a group of NMHSs in the Caribbean including: CMO Members (Anguilla, Antigua and Barbuda, Barbados, Belize, British Virgin Islands, Cayman Islands, Dominica, Grenada, Guyana, Jamaica, Montserrat, St. Kitts / Nevis, St. Lucia, St. Vincent and the Grenadines, Trinidad and Tobago, Turks and Caicos Islands); Dominican Republic; French Guiana; Guyana; Haiti; Martinique and Guadeloupe (of France)……..?
+The Subproject will involve a group of NMHSs in the Eastern Caribbean including: CMO Members (Anguilla, Antigua and Barbuda, Barbados, Belize, British Virgin Islands, Cayman Islands, Dominica, Grenada, Guyana, Jamaica, Montserrat, St. Kitts / Nevis, St. Lucia, St. Vincent and the Grenadines, Trinidad and Tobago, Turks and Caicos Islands); Dominican Republic; French Guiana; Guyana; Haiti; Martinique and Guadeloupe (of France)……..?
 These will be provided with severe weather and wave guidance products by RFSF Martinique and hurricane/tropical cyclone forecast and warning products by RSMC Miami.
 (More text may be added, needs revision based on discussions)

 The responsibilities of national centres are: